Alliance for Hippocratic Medicine v. FDA Court Case - Reproductive Freedom for All

 What’s the difference between medication abortion and birth control pills or emergency contraception?

-Birth control and emergency contraception (such as Plan B) prevent pregnancy, while medication abortion ends an early pregnancy.
+Birth control and emergency contraception (such as Plan B) prevent pregnancy, while medication abortion ends an early pregnancy and is used for miscarriage management.

 Medication abortion (also known as abortion pills): Medication that is taken to end a pregnancy.
 The two medications typically used in the United States are mifepristone and misoprostol.